core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 After a peer has generated or received the value N1, and after a peer has calculated or received the value X1, it shall retain these in memory until it has received and processed the second KUDOS message.

 Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, that peer MUST use CTX\_NEW to protect outgoing non KUDOS messages, and MUST NOT use the originally shared OSCORE Security Context CTX\_OLD for protecting outgoing messages.
-Once CTX\_NEW has been derived, a peer deletes any OSCORE Security Context older than CTX\_OLD with the same ID Context.
+Once CTX\_NEW has been derived, a peer deletes any OSCORE Security Context CTX\_DEL older than CTX\_OLD, such that both CTX\_DEL and CTX\_OLD have the same ID\_CONTEXT or no ID Context.
 This can for instance occur in the forward message flow when the initiator has just received KUDOS Response #1 and immediately starts KUDOS again as initiator, before sending any non KUDOS messages which would give the responder key confirmation and allow it to safely discard CTX_OLD.

 Also, that peer MUST terminate all the ongoing observations {{RFC7641}} that it has with the other peer as protected with the old Security Context CTX\_OLD, unless the two peers have explicitly agreed otherwise as defined in {{preserving-observe}}.
 More specifically, if either or both peers indicate the wish to cancel their observations, those will be all cancelled following a successful KUDOS execution.